Back to Levoit Guides

 Quick Solutions

-Recalibrate sensor in clean-air room
+Recalibrate the sensor in a clean-air room (power cycle)

-Move purifier away from trigger sources
+Move the purifier away from trigger/VOC sources

-Sync app mode directly on device
+Sync the app mode directly on the device

-Update firmware and reboot purifier
+Update firmware and reboot the purifier

-Check filter seating and airflow path
+Check filter seating and the airflow path

 Still having issues?
 This is usually the deeper cause below.